Intro

 Both SeaweedFS and Ceph provide an S3-compatible protocol interface (with a per-file size limit of 5 TiB).
 This is a native object storage protocol that can supply the maximum read/write performance.
 It uses the HTTP protocol instead of POSIX, if your tool supports the protocol instead of only POSIX file I/O. Many data science tools and libraries support the S3-compatible protocol as an alternative file I/O interface, and the protocol is well optimized for such purposes.

-S3 storage doesn't use PVC, and can be accessed directly from applications.
+S3 storage doesn't use PVCs, and can be accessed directly by applications.

 Creating and mounting the PVC